DEKHTIARJonathan/django-git/README.md

         ...
     )

-Then collect the static files, ensuring AppDirectoriesFinder is in STATICFILES_FINDERS:
+Make sure AppDirectoriesFinder is in `STATICFILES_FINDERS` in your `settings.py`, then collect the static files (unless staticfiles is a part of your production stack):

     ./manage.py collectstatic -n
     # And if that outputs some js/jquery-1.2.6.min.js file and our js/commit.js, continue